Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

 Pizza and pasta are always reliable options.
 We love Casa Sabatelli a small, sweet and authentic modern Italian restaurant serving home-made wholewheat pasta with the added benefit of an extensive kids menu or Fa.
 Pekelhaaring which is cool, incredibly family friendly and full of locals who rave about the amazing food.
-Yam Yam or branches of De Pizzabakkers can also be recommended.
+Yam Yam or branches of De Pizzabakkers can also be recommended for pizza lovers.

 Another excellent option is the astonishing and hip Foodhallen food hall in the Hallen complex – there’s something for everything so no-one has to compromise and if you go at lunchtime its pretty chilled.
 If you find yourself there be sure to check out the Kanarie Club at the back which has heaps of space and a bar sunken bar made to look like an empty swimming pool which kids LOVE to explore.

 Of all the Amsterdam restaurants, our favourites when we’re with our little people are places that specifically cater for children.
-We have found the Ij-Kantine and Café Amsterdam to be amongst the best – the first with a dedicated play area and the latter with a great children’s menu and fabulous room.
+We have found the Ij-Kantine and Café Amsterdam to be amongst the best – the first with a dedicated play area (although recently we’ve heard the food has been a little lacklustre) and the latter with a great children’s menu and fabulous room.
 Perhaps more importantly they are all grown-up places that we like to hang out too.

 There are also other places to recommend: